 The other says, this is shit.
 Burn it.
 It’s not anywhere close to what you really meant to say.

 I’ve learned to walk away, knowing that a bubbling anger will bring me back.
 Anger at myself for declaring failure just because I don’t understand, can’t categorize, can’t decipher the damn things.
 (The Steve Martin/Bill Murray classic “What the hell is that?” comes to mind.)

 Psycho, Blade Runner, It’s a Wonderful Life – failures on release.
 Beethoven’s late works earned him walkouts.
 Rite of Spring caused riots.
 Occupy was declared over by those who think it began and ended with Zuccotti Park.
 Even seat belts caused a ruckus when they first showed up in cars.
 Yes, all failures – the public’s failure to experience the new on its own terms and allow ourselves to be changed by it.

-Last night, after seeing Baltasar Kornakur’s The Deep, a recognition slowly dawned and suddenly broke: How my own sense of failure is in inverse proportion to the unfamiliar I allow in my own life – how narrow I’ve kept that canvas and, thus, how great my sense of failure!
+Last night, after seeing Baltasar Kornakur’s The Deep, a recognition slowly dawned and suddenly broke: How my own sense of failure is in inverse proportion to the unfamiliar I allow in my own life – how small I’ve kept that canvas and, thus, how great my sense of failure!
 I tell myself, if I had more courage to face the unknown, I could really write.

 Driving home through the dark toward the Pacific (I love driving west, knowing the ocean is coming closer) I realized I’ve had it backwards: I don’t need more courage to write.
 I need to write to find more courage.